sparkfabrik/company-playbook/content/resources/role-iac-junior-developer.md

 ## Contributions

-* You seize all opportunities to contribute to Sparkfabrik's internal projects or media, even with things as small as dependencies updates or typo corrections.
+* You seize all opportunities to contribute to SparkFabrik's internal projects or media, even with things as small as dependencies updates or typo corrections.

 <span class='score only-print'>